matter-labs/era-contracts/docs/bridging/bridgehub/overview.md

 ## Bridgehub as the main chain registry

-Bridgehub is the most important contract in the sysmte, that stores:
+Bridgehub is the most important contract in the system, that stores:

 - A mapping from chainId to chains address
 - A mapping from chainId to the CTM it belongs to.